-It’s vacation time and kids felt like improving their games in a fun atmosphere.
-While Typhoon No. 12 was on its way for Tokyo, Tokyo Bilingual Chess Club's Summer Chess Camp was held on July 28, 2018 and had 9 young players in total who all enjoyed a combination of classroom instruction and playing chess, as well as fun outdoor time with the lunch and snack time!
-Two levels were offered, one for students rated over 1000, and one for students rated under 1000.
+It’s summer vacation time and kids feel like improving their games in a fun atmosphere?
+Tokyo Bilingual Chess Club's Summer Chess Camp was held on August 17, 2019 and had 10 students in total who all enjoyed a combination of classroom instruction and playing chess, as well as fun outdoor time with the lunch and snack time!
+Players were divided into two groups of similar strength to maximize the learning experience.

 We hope this camp thrives for years to come.
 It was created to provide full-day care so that parents can leave their children for the day with confidence that camp will be fun and educational.
 And having multiple levels allows our students to receive targeted training from our level-appropriate and experienced teachers.

 We had the August birthday celebration that will be lasting a memory.
 Party was super fun for our little chess enthusiasts and friends.
 Special thanks to Emi Hasegawa, a photographer, who provided beautiful photos and helped our chess camp for interested students.

 We hope that every player goes home feeling like a winner!
 Once again, thank you to all who participated and everyone for supporting our programs!

 August 17, 2019 (Sat), 10:30-17:45

 Osaki, Shinagawa (2 min walk from JR Osaki station-details to be provided upon registration)

 Drop-Off: Campers enter through the Lobby (Details to be provided upon registration) and meet camp faculty and staff in the room for morning roll-call and announcements.